 • Ananta Kumar Giri

-IJSQ is published by Berghahn Journals in collaboration with Zhejiang University and the International Associaction on Social Quality
+IJSQ is published by Berghahn Journals in collaboration the International Association on Social Quality and (starting with Volume 8) with the Chinese Academy of Social Sciences (CASS).

 New York, Oxford